desmos-labs/desmos/docs/architecture/adr-009-avoid-accidental-dtag-override.md

 	return cmd
 }
 ```
-Second, we need to remove the check on DTag inside `ValidateBasic()` that currently make it impossible to specify an
+Second, we need to remove the check on DTag inside `ValidateBasic()` that currently makes it impossible to specify an
 empty DTag inside a `MsgSaveProfile`:
 ```go
 func (msg MsgSaveProfile) ValidateBasic() error {